giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 ### Updating under-collateralized offer on the fly

-Since we now can post new offers, one of these offers might be taken at some point.
-When this happens we wish to retract the other offer, which is now uncollateralized, in order to save the bounty.
+Since we can now post new offers, one of these offers might be taken at some point.
+When this happens we wish to retract the other offer, which is now un(der)-collateralized, in order to save some %%provision|provision%%.
 To do this we use the %%hook|hook%% `posthookSuccess`.

 The first thing we want to do is use Directs inherited implementation of `posthookSuccess` which makes sure to repost the offer if it was partially taken.
 So the begining of our custom hook looks like: